ministryofjustice/delius-case-notes-api/README.md

 There is an executable jar in /build/libs:
 - java -jar delius-case-notes-api.jar

+## Configuration
+Overridable properties:
+base.url (default '/delius')
+server.port (default '8080')

-To run up on a specific port:
+To run up on a specific port and base url:
-- java -jar -Dserver.port=8090 delius-case-notes-api.jar
+- java -jar -Dserver.port=8090 -Dbase.url='/mydelius' delius-case-notes-api.jar

 # Setting up local oracle
 Assuming you have jumped through all the docker hoops, log on as SYSTEM and create a new user: